 Port Tobacco Obituaries

-It was revealed by Maryland Independent on June 27th, 2012 that Gloria C Robertson (Coleman) passed on in Port Tobacco, Maryland.
+It was disclosed by Maryland Independent on June 27th, 2012 that Gloria C Robertson (Coleman) passed on in Port Tobacco, Maryland.
 Ms. Robertson was 74 years old and was born in Charlottesville, VA.
 Send flowers to express your sympathy and honor Gloria C's life.

-It was revealed by Maryland Independent on September 21st, 2011 that Dennis Ray "Denny" Chastain perished in Port Tobacco, Maryland.
+It was revealed by Maryland Independent on September 21st, 2011 that Dennis Ray "Denny" Chastain died in Port Tobacco, Maryland.
 Chastain was 67 years old and was born in Gary, IN.
 Send flowers to express your sorrow and honor Dennis Ray "Denny"'s life.

 History